Part 2 of 3

 - Countries

-with lower Property Price to Income (PPI) ratios, such as UAE, Spain,
+with lower Property Price to Income (PPI) ratios, such as the UAE, Spain,

-Australia, and New Zealand, may present good investment opportunities for
+Australia, and New Zealand, may offer good investment opportunities for those seeking lower property prices relative to income levels.

 - Higher

-Gross Rental Yields (GRY) in countries like UAE, Mexico, and Spain suggest
+Gross Rental Yields (GRY) in countries like the UAE, Mexico, and Spain suggest

-the potential for higher rental income in proportion to the property
+the potential for higher rental income relative to property prices, making them attractive to investors seeking strong rental

 yields.